litedb-org/semantic-kernel/dotnet/src/VectorData/LiteDb/README.md

 ```

 Registered collections automatically resolve a `VectorStoreCollection<TKey, TRecord>` and `IVectorSearchable<TRecord>` backed by the keyed store, and they inherit the embedding generator registered in the DI container when one is not provided in the options.

+## Performance considerations

+- Index creation happens when `EnsureCollectionExistsAsync` runs.
+For large collections, schedule this ahead of ingesting data or during maintenance windows.
+- Filters that leverage string operators and `IN` clauses are translated to server-side predicates; prefer them over manual in-memory filtering for better selectivity.
+- Vectors are validated at write time so that accidental dimension mismatches are caught before they reach storage.

 ## Dynamic collections